← Back to Documentation

 • Terminal value distribution: histogram of ending portfolio values across all scenarios.

-• Failure diagnostics: for weaker plans, the tool estimates a lower spending target, a safer withdrawal rate, and other levers that may improve success.
+• Failure diagnostics: for weaker plans, the tool estimates a lower spending target, a safer withdrawal rate, and ranked next-step guidance for the smallest changes that are most likely to help.

 • Sensitivity analysis: shows how success rate changes when you sweep spending, retirement age, or stock allocation.